benbalter/benbalter.github.com/_posts/2022-07-20-manage-like-an-engineer.md

 ---
 title: Manage like an engineer
-description: If we believe issues, pull requests, and project boards are the best way to develop software, should it not also be the best way to manage software development?
+description: If issues, pull requests, and project boards are the best way to develop software, should it not also be the best way to manage software development?
 ---

 Many engineering and product leaders begin their career as engineers.
 On a typical engineering team, work is captured in issues, organized in project backlogs, and reviewed in pull requests.
-But as engineers advance in their career and begin down the management path, they too often adopt an entirely different set of tools, workflows, and philosophies.
+But as engineers advance in their career and begin down the management path, they too often adopt an entirely different set of tools, workflows, and philosophies for managing their own work.
+Such management issues are more cumbersome, more time consuming, and more opaque.
 If we believe issues, pull requests, and project boards are the best way to develop software, should it not also be the best way to manage software development?[^3]

 Rather than tracking bugs or feature requests, in my day-to-day as a Chief of Staff, I use GitHub to track all the "meta work" that supports software development and software development teams.
 Need to prepare a deck for a business review?
 Open an issue.
 Want to refresh our career ladders?
 Open an issue.
 Planning an offsite?
 You guessed it, open an issue.

-### Show your work
+## Why you should manage like an engineer

 Using GitHub to track management tasks is *much* more than an alternative to your personal todo list or an endless stack of Google Docs or group DMs shared with peers.
-I've written at length before about [the value of "showing your work"](https://ben.balter.com/2022/02/16/leaders-show-their-work/#the-value-of-showing-your-work).
-When you work in systems that naturally capture and expose process, there's a lot of organic transparency that you get for "free":
+Working like an engineer forces you to work more *transparently* than you would traditionally as a manager.
+I've written at length before about [the value of leaders "showing their work"](https://ben.balter.com/2022/02/16/leaders-show-their-work/#the-value-of-showing-your-work).
+When you work in systems that naturally capture and expose process, there's a lot of organic benefits that you and your team get for "free":

 > * **Captures institutional knowledge** - When you're purposeful about where and how you share context, you alleviate the need for “you had to be there” and “go ask Susan"-type inquiries.
 > * **Empowers others to learn through observation** - What's routine to you is likely novel to someone in another role or at another level of seniority.